As Lead UI/UX Designer, I researched, redesigned, and improved CoachNow's remote coaching app.

-The legacy app had poor onboarding, confusing navigation, and outdated support—causing frustration, low engagement, and high abandonment.
+The legacy app's poor onboarding, confusing navigation, and outdated support caused frustration, low engagement, and high abandonment.

-We audited the product, ran feedback loops, and met with coaches to understand pain points.
-From there, we ideated, prototyped, tested, and rebranded the app to drive continuous improvement.
+We audited the product, gathered feedback, and interviewed coaches to identify pain points.
+We then ideated, prototyped, tested, and rebranded the app for continuous improvement.

-User: Make remote coaching easier, clearer, and more effective at fostering learnable moments for athletes.
+User: Simplify remote coaching to foster effective learning moments for athletes.

-Business: Boost KPIs, increase premium subscriptions, and drive coach-client engagement.
+Business: Boost KPIs, increase premium subscriptions, and drive engagement.

 2 Years, June 2017 - April 2019